A Madeira expert, Zarin Buckingham from Madeira Relocation & Expat Services, answers all your questions about moving to and settling down in Madeira.

-Can I access Public Health Service in Madeira?
+Can I access the Public Health Service in Madeira?

 When you are officially a tax resident in Madeira, you are entitled to receive national health care benefits and are covered by that service.
-You can still keep your private insurance if you so decide.
+You can still keep your private insurance if you decide to do so.

 You can read more about public healthcare in Portugal in our Living In Portugal guide.

 Madeira Relocation & Expert Services provides useful information, filters and evaluates providers of goods and services, and offers honest recommendations to those who need those services.
 These recommendations are solely based on quality, reliability, and accountability and not on any monetary reward or incentive.